 - Overseas study and for international students

-- The Reserve Bank of New Zealand offers scholarships to students who are majoring in Economics, Finance or Banking at Honours, Masters or PhD level.
+- The Reserve Bank of New Zealand (external link) offers scholarships to students who are majoring in Economics, Finance or Banking at Honours, Masters or PhD level.
 There are also separate scholarships for second year Māori and Pasifika students to encourage study in these fields.

 - Ngārimu VC and 28th (Māori) Battalion Memorial Scholarships These are offered to enterprising, innovative and influential Māori, who meet the criteria and possess characteristics that are identified as being consistent with those of the 28th Māori Battalion.

 - Pacific Islands Polynesian Education Foundation scholarships now closed (7 April 2017)